 Prolonged sitting can lead to a variety of health risks, some of which can be moderately serious and long-term.
 Studies have shown that people who spend more than 8 hours a day sitting are more likely to experience a weakened immune system, weight gain, and an increased risk of cardiovascular disease and diabetes.

 In addition to a weakened immune system, prolonged sitting can also lead to weight gain.
-This is because sitting for long periods of time reduces your body’s ability to burn calories, leading to an overall increase in body fat.
+This is because sitting for long periods reduces your body’s ability to burn calories, leading to an overall increase in body fat.
 People who spend most of their day sitting are also more likely to experience higher levels of cortisol, a hormone associated with increased stress and weight gain.

 Reasons for Prolonged Sitting

 There are a variety of factors that can lead to excessive sitting, many of which are related to our modern lifestyles.
 One of the most common causes of prolonged sitting is commuting to work.
-With more and more people living in cities and suburbs, commuting to work can often involve sitting in a car or on a train for extended periods of time.
+With more and more people living in cities and suburbs, commuting to work can often involve sitting in a car or on a train for extended periods.
 Working from home has also become increasingly popular in recent years, and this can lead to prolonged sitting as well.
 Working from home often involves sitting at a desk for an 8-hour with most of this time spent in front of a computer or laptop.

 Watching television is another cause of prolonged sitting.
 With an ever-increasing number of streaming services, people are spending more and more time in front of the television.
 This can easily lead to extended periods of sitting, with little to no physical activity.
 Not to mention, while your couch may feel comfortable, it probably doesn’t provide the healthy amount of support your body needs.